-- Investigate invasive weeds and participate in weed elimination programs with an emphasis on non-toxic materials. - Adopt revegetation regulations for new developments that protect and promote native plant species. - Collaborate with local, state and federal agencies to educate residents on identification and the impacts of invasive and noxious weeds.
+- Investigate the existence of invasive weeds and participate in weed elimination programs with an emphasis on no-toxic materials. - Adopt revegetation regulations for new developments that protect and promote native plant species. - Collaborate with local, state and federal agencies to educate residents on - identification and the impacts of invasive and noxious weeds.